Ride the Rails, Blaze the Trails: GO WEST!...For independent traveler's: a perfect family vacation!

 Sedona Vortex Sacred site Nature walk Healing package

 Sedona Vortex Sacred Site Nature Walk and Intuitive Reading/Counseling or Reiki Energy Balancing with Kavitaa

 Diverse terrain and fantastic weather make Arizona biking trips a great way to see the state.
-Whether you’re an avid mountain biking fan or prefer touring historic neighborhoods on your beach cruiser, you are sure to have a great adventure.
+Whether you are an avid road cyclist or prefer touring historic neighborhoods on your beach cruiser, you are sure to have a great adventure.
 Arizona offers wide-open spaces and amazing landscapes with routes for a novice rider or an expert on the saddle.